basondole/open/README.md

 Talktous allows a user to send arbitrary commands to remote devices via SSH.

 ## conjure
-Backup configuration and verify network invetory for Cisco IOS Cisco IOSXE or JunOS
+Backup configuration and verify network inventory for Cisco IOS Cisco IOSXE or JunOS